 Governor’s six points on assembly session discussed by Rajasthan Cabinet

-Jaipur, July 25: A cabinet meeting chaired by Rajasthan chief minister Ashok Gehlot on Friday night discussed the six points raised by governor Kalraj Mishra for calling an assembly session, sources said.
+Jaipur, July 25: A cabinet meeting chaired by Rajasthan Chief Minister Ashok Gehlot on Friday night discussed the six points raised by governor Kalraj Mishra for calling an assembly session, sources said.

 The meeting was held at the chief minister's residence which lasted for nearly two and a half hours.